 ICE Angels is New Zealand’s largest group of Angel investors with 130 members from all over New Zealand and overseas.
-Since founded in 2003, the ICE Angels have invested over $38m into 39 companies over 70 investment rounds.
+Since founded in 2003, the ICE Angels have invested over $50m into 54 companies.

 Ken Erskine – ICE Angels Director